 Spicy, zesty broccoli rabe is one of the favorite Mediterranean greens commonly featuring in Italian and French cuisine.
-Its greens recognized as rapini, raab, turnip rabe, rapa, rapine, Italian or Chinese broccoli, broccoli rape, broccoli de rabe, Italian turnip, turnip broccoli, etc. It features small, broccoli like flowering heads and broad jagged turnip like leaves.
+The greens recognized as rapini, raab, turnip rabe, Rapa, rapine, Italian or Chinese broccoli, broccoli rape, broccoli de rabe, Italian turnip, turnip broccoli, etc. It features small, broccoli-like flowering heads and large jagged turnip-like leaves.

 Scientific name: Brassica rapa, cultivar ruvo group.

-Broccoli raab is one of its own kind, versatile greens.
-Its deep green leaves, and broccoli-like, small clusterhead stems are the storehouse of many phyto-nutrients that have proven health promotional and disease prevention properties.
+Broccoli raab (rapini) is one of its own kind of versatile green-leafy vegetables.
+Its dark-green leaves and broccoli-like small cluster-head stems are the storehouses of many phytonutrients that have proven health-promoting and disease-preventing properties.

-As a member of Brassica family greens, raab is rich source of anti-oxidant like flavonoids, indoles, sulforaphane, carotenes, lutein and zea-xanthin.
-Indoles, mainly di-indolyl-methane (DIM) and sulforaphane have proven benefits against prostate, breast, colon and ovarian cancers by virtue of their cancer-cell growth inhibition, cytotoxic effects on cancer cells.
+As a member of Brassica family greens, raab is a rich source of antioxidants like flavonoids, indoles, sulforaphane, carotenes, lutein, and zeaxanthin.
+Indoles, mainly Di-indolyl-methane (DIM) and sulforaphane have proven benefits against prostate, breast, colon and ovarian cancers by virtue of their cancer-cell growth inhibition, cytotoxic effects on cancer cells.

-Frash rapini has more folic acid than mustard and turnip greens.
-100 grams of fresh leaves carry 83 ug of this vitamin (about 21% of RDA).
-Folic acid plays ital role in DNA synthesis, and cell division.
-When supplemented in women during their peri-conception time, this vitamin may help prevent neural tube defects in their newborn babies.
+Fresh rapini has more folic acid than mustard and turnip greens.
+100 grams of fresh leaves carry 83 μg of this vitamin (about 21% of RDA).
+Folic acid plays a vital role in DNA synthesis and cell division.
+When supplemented in women during their peri-conception times, it may help prevent neural tube defects in newborn babies.

-Fresh raab has good levels of vitamin-C. 100 of fresh leaves provide 20.2 mg (31% of RDA).
-Vitamin-C (ascorbic acid) is a powerful natural anti-oxidant that offers protection against free-oxygen radicals and flu-like viral infections.
+Fresh raab has good levels of vitamin-C. 100 fresh leaves provide 20.2 mg (31% of RDA).
+Vitamin-C (ascorbic acid) is a powerful natural antioxidant that offers protection against free oxygen radicals and flu-like viral infections.

-Like kale and mustard greens, rabe too is an excellent sources of vitamin-A (provide 2622 IU or 87% of RDA per 100 g).
-Vitamin A is an essential nutrient required for maintaining healthy mucusa and skin and is required for good eyesight.
-Consumption of natural fruits rich in flavonoids found to help protect from lung and oral cavity cancers.
+Vitamin A is an essential nutrient required for maintaining healthy mucosa and skin and is essential for good night vision.
+Consumption of natural fruits rich in flavonoids is found to help protect from lung and oral cavity cancers.

-Fresh broccoli rabe greens are an excellent source of several essential B-complex group of vitamins such as pyridoxine, thiamin, riboflavin, and minerals such as calcium, iron, magnesium, potassium, zinc, selenium, and manganese.
+Fresh broccoli rabe greens are an excellent source of several essential B-complex groups of vitamins such as pyridoxine, thiamin, riboflavin, and minerals such as calcium, iron, magnesium, potassium, zinc, selenium, and manganese.